jiang12358/web-bot-auth/packages/web-bot-auth/README.md

 import { signerFromJWK } from "web-bot-auth/crypto";

-// The following simple request is going to be signed const request = new Request("https://http-message-signatures-example.research.cloudflare.com/debug");
+// The following simple request is going to be signed const request = new Request("https://example.com");

-// This is a testing-only private key/public key pair described in RFC 9421
+// This is a testing-only private key/public key pair described in RFC 9421 Appendix B.1.4
 // Also available at https://github.com/cloudflareresearch/web-bot-auth/blob/main/examples/rfc9421-keys/ed25519.json
 const RFC_9421_ED25519_TEST_KEY = {
   kty: "OKP",